orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 Examples
+- Pattern matching
+- if-else branching
+- Description which generates the thing I'm interested in, formulated how?

 - Subtraction is more complicated than performing addition, for subtraction you need to know a length, unless you just cut something off without knowing how long it is.

 Energy/Resources